Banking Relationship Manager Resume Example

 You want your resume to echo those keywords-think loan portfolio management, credit analysis, or client relationship building.
 This helps applicant tracking systems pick up your application.

-I also match my experience to the employer’s needs.
+I also match my experience to the employer’s needs, and I make sure to include a cover letter that emphasizes my fit for the specific role.
 For example, if the job wants someone with $10M+ in deal experience, I mention my numbers right up top.

 Start each bullet with a strong action verb like analyzed, negotiated, or managed.
 This makes your experience sound dynamic and direct.